 The seriousness of this pattern can be hard to see in the elementary school years, but if parents help too much, children are progressively less able to work on their own.
 As the academic challenges increase, they become more and more dependent on their parents to get through their homework.
 As they move into adolescence, they begin to resist being dependent; but as they push away from their parents, they’re pushing away from their academic underpinnings.
 Their performance in school deteriorates, and struggles and arguments begin to unfold.

 These kids didn’t acquire the habit of learning.
 Instead, they acquired the habit of relying on their parents to get the work done.
-The situation is devastating for the children, because they can’t keep up on their own.
+The situation is devastating for the children because they can’t keep up on their own.
 It’s equally devastating for the parents, who’ve worked so hard to help their children learn.
 So, what do you do?
 First, you must look at …

 The Parental Mindset